baevold/tellstick_remote_old/README.md

 To enable build for the raspberry pi, follow instructions at https://github.com/Ogeon/rust-on-raspberry-pi

 Extra instructions for raspberry pi.
 This will download rpi specific dependencies.
-Run ./init_rpi_build load after clone
-Run ./init_rpi_build to set enviroment variable before compiling.
+Run 'source init_rpi_build' to set enviroment variable before compiling.